cdlhub/documentation/Inputtools.md

 ```

 ## FM data <a id="fmdata"></a>
 The fmdata binary file contains the policy terms and conditions required to perform a loss calculation, and is required for fmcalc only.
+The source format is Oasis FM Instance data, which is the Oasis native format data tables which describe an insurance programme.
+These four tables have been combined into one with the below structure.

-This should be located in a fm sub-directory of the main working directory and have the following filename.
+This file should be located in a fm sub-directory of the main working directory and have the following filename.
 * fm/fm_data.bin

 #### File format